Course

 Since the course is about minority peoples in particular, we finish with a consideration of the place of indigenous groups in present-day Taiwan.
 Begin with Scott Simon's Paths to autonomy from Storm and Harrison's The Margins of Becoming: Identity and Culture in Taiwan, and continue to Simon's The Hunter's Spirit which gives a detailed view of the relationship between identity, development, and tourism, something you might want to compare with similar phenomena in China.

-For the first hour, we will hear from Chang Hsi-wen, an indigenous Paiwan scholar and a member of this class, who will talk about the position of indigenous elites in contemporary Taiwan society, and about her own experience as an indigenous person in that society.
+For the first hour, we will hear from Rovaniyaw Lenglengman, an indigenous Paiwan scholar, who will talk about indigenous people and environmental injustice in Taiwan.

 For the second hour, which will be final presentation before my concluding remarks, I'm going to talk about native artists.
 You might want to look at an unpublished paper I wrote with Lin Yu-shih, Aesthetics and Politics in Aboriginal Contemporary Arts.